The moduli space of stable supercurves and its canonical line bundle: Introduction

 \subsection{Acknowledgements}

 We thank Ugo Bruzzo and Daniel Hern\'andez Ruip\'erez for useful discussions and for telling us about the work \cite{MZ}.
+We thank the anonymous referee for many useful comments.
 G.F. is partially supported by the National Centre of Competence in Research ``SwissMAP --- The Mathematics of Physics'' of the Swiss National Science Foundation.
 D.K. is partially supported by the ERC under grant agreement 669655.
 A.P. is partially supported by the NSF grant DMS-2001224, and within the framework of the HSE University Basic Research Program and by the Russian Academic Excellence Project `5-100'.